Tips for Internship Interviews

 Prepare for the interview.

 You must prepare well for the interview.
-Your interviewer will expect you to know some key information about their company and your experience.
+Your interviewer will expect you to know key information about their company and your experience.

 Before the interview, try to gather as much information as possible.
 Read through the job description thoroughly and look at previous job applications.